CODA’s Leadership team

 Katharina joined CODA in 2007.
 As Director of Research, she participates as site principal investigator in clinical trials through the Clinical Trials Network of the National Institute on Drug Abuse as well as other academic institutions and organizations.
 She also provides ongoing, real-time assessment and evaluation of CODA’s population through analyses of the electronic medical records.
 Katharina received her doctorate in epidemiology from the University of Washington, her Master of Science in Public Health in epidemiology from the University of California-Los Angeles, and her bachelor’s degree in Biology from Pitzer College.
 She is currently an Affiliate Assistant Professor in the Department of Public Health and Preventive Medicine at Oregon Health & Science University.

 Mark McGovern, Ph.D.
 Mark McGovern consults and advises CODA clinical leadership on the implementation of scientific evidence-based approaches to the assessment and treatment of substance use and mental health problems.
-Mark is a Professor of Psychiatry and of Community & Family Medicine at the Geisel School of Medicine at Dartmouth.
-He practices at the Dartmouth Hitchcock Medical Center, and his research program is based at the Dartmouth Psychiatric Research Center.
-His clinical and research focus is integrated treatment for persons with co-occurring substance use and psychiatric disorders.
-Since 2009, he has been the Editor-In-Chief for the Journal of Substance Abuse Treatment (JSAT), the leading scientific journal dedicated to addiction treatment research and implementation.
+Mark is a Professor of Psychiatry & Behavioral Sciences at Stanford University School of Medicine.
+His research program is based in the Division of Public Mental Health and Population Sciences, and he practices clinically at the Stanford Department of Psychiatry Clinic.
+His primary research focus is implementation science, with a specific emphasis on integrated behavioral health services for persons with co-occurring substance use and psychiatric disorders, as they present in both primary care and specialty settings.

 This website maintained by CODA, Inc. and Daryl Welch of Affordable Web Technology, Inc.